-1. Analyse the use of rhythmic and expressive movement in children's physical activity participation;
+1. Demonstrate knowledge of rhythmic and expressive movement concepts;

-2. Apply knowledge of movement concepts to create a movement sequence according to specific criteria;

-3. Design and perform an imaginative movement sequence; and

-4. Create activities to develop rhythmic and expressive movements of others.
+2. Apply knowledge of movement concepts to a eate a movement sequence according to specific criteria; 3.
+Create activities to develop thythmic and expressive movements of others; 4.
+Analyse rhythmic and expressive movement sequences of others to provide feedback and instruction.